Career Development Resources

 What can I do with a degree in Pharmacology?

 A question often asked by those interested in a pursuing a degree in pharmacology.
-Surprisingly, graduates in Pharmacology can often find themselves with a wide range of career opportunities to pursue.
+But graduates in Pharmacology can find themselves with a wide range of career opportunities to pursue.
 This page contains several resources for Pharmacology graduate students to use as they consider their career paths and interests.
 The goal is to inform students about career development information and activities that are available at the national, local, and university level.
 Additionally, actively pursing the resources within these links can help build important career connections as well as begin career networking.

-For some students, choosing a career path can be a difficult and stressful decision, however these resources can help aid in the transition from student to professional life.
+For some students, choosing a career path can be a difficult and stressful decision; however, these resources can help aid in the transition from student to professional life.
 Career exploration and job searching should be an exciting time for a graduate student, NOT a difficult or uncomfortable task.